Dominicans Don't Play: Pelham and murder

-A scuffle between DDP and the Bloods at Pelham Prep High School in the Bronx on March 11, 2005 resulted in the stabbing of two teenage boys.
+A scuffle between DDP and the Bloods at Pelham Prep High School in the Bronx on March 11, 2005, resulted in the stabbing of two teenage boys.

 Coney Island arrest

 A contingent of 47 gang members who were allegedly planning to wreak havoc on the Coney Island Boardwalk were arrested.
 One gun and 30 machetes were found and confiscated.

-February 20, 2007 murder
+February 20, 2007 stabbing

-On February 20, 2007 an 18-year-old boy was stabbed 21 times in Boston's Back Bay MBTA station by a gang of teenagers as part of their jumping in process.
-The man subsequently quit the gang, and the DDP code orders that past members must be killed.
+On February 20, 2007, an 18-year-old boy was stabbed 21 times in Boston's Back Bay MBTA station by a gang of teenagers.
+The man subsequently quit the gang.

 Murder of Marviel Martinez

-On April 13, 2005, 15-year-old Alex Ramirez, a member of the DDP offshoot Bones, was charged with second-degree murder after witnesses said he slashed 16-year-old Marviel Martinez (rival gang member Trinitario) in the neck and then thrust the blade deep in the teen's back Tuesday morning at the Jerome Avenue IRT 183rd Street station.
+On April 13, 2005, 15-year-old Alex Ramirez, a member of the DDP offshoot Bones, was charged with second-degree murder after witnesses said he slashed 17-year-old Marviel Martinez (rival gang member Trinitario) in the neck and then thrust the blade deep in the teen's back Tuesday morning at the Jerome Avenue IRT 183rd Street station.